the729/lcs/README.md

 	isOption()
 }

-// *Option0, *Option1 and Option2 are variants of isOption
+// *Option0, Option1 and Option2 are variants of isOption
-// Use pointers for struct types. type Option0 struct {
+// Use pointer for (non-empty) struct. type Option0 struct {
 	Data uint32
 }